-Title: Erecting fire resisting walls and wall linings in the workplace Additional inform nation about this unit Assessment Guida ance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
+Title: Erecting fire resisting walls and wall linings in the workplace Additional inform Additional information about this unit Assessment Guida ance This unit must be assessed in a work environment, in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of relevant occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
 Workplace evidence of skills cannot be simulated.
-Sector Subject are eas 5.2 Building and Construction Availability for use 9 Shared unit Unit guided learni ing hours 170
+Sector Subject are eas 5.2 Building and Construction Availability for use Shared unit Unit guided learning hours 170

-Title: Erecting fire resisting ceiling systems in the workplace Unit Number: R/615/1244 Learning outcomes The learner will be able to: ssment criteria earner can: Interpret the given information relating to the work and resources when erecting fire resisting ceiling systems.
+Title: Erecting fire resisting ceiling systems in the workplace Unit Number: R/615/1244 Learning outcomes The learner will be able to: Assessment criteria The learner can: Interpret the given information relating to the work and resources when erecting fire resisting ceiling systems.
 1.1 Interpret and extract relevant information from drawings, specifications, schedules, method statements, risk assessments, work instructions, fire performance documentation/certification, and manufacturers' information.
 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
 1.3 Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
-1.4 Describe different types of information, their source and how they are interpreted in relation to: drawings, specifications, schedules, method statements, risk assessments, work instructions, fire performance documentation/certification, manufacturers' information, official guidance, Codes of Practice, guidance documents and current regulations/guidance relating to erecting fire resisting ceiling systems in buildings.
-2 Know how to relevant legisl official guidar erecting fire r ceiling system lation and nce when esisting 2.1 Describe their responsibilities regarding potential accidents, health hazards and the environment, whilst working: in the workplace, below ground level, in confined spaces, at height, with tools and equipment, with materials and substances, with movement and storage of materials by manual handling and mechanical lifting.
+Describe different types of information, their source and how they are interpreted in relation to: drawings, specifications, schedules, method statements, risk assessments, work instructions, fire performance documentation/certification, manufacturers' information, official guidance, Codes of Practice, guidance documents and current regulations/guidance relating to erecting fire resisting ceiling systems in buildings.
+2 Know how to relevant legisl official guidan erecting fire receiling system ation and ace when esisting Describe their responsibilities regarding potential accidents, health hazards and the environment, whilst working: in the workplace, below ground level, in confined spaces, at height, with tools and equipment, with materials and substances, with movement and storage of materials by manual handling and mechanical lifting.
 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company, operative, vehicles and tools.
 2.3 Explain what the accident reporting procedures are and who is responsible for making reports.
 2.4 Describe the types of fire extinguishers available when erecting fire resisting ceiling systems and describe how and when they are used.